SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 Installation on a Linux environment may be completely different, but most often, you need to install a standard package from the central repository `sudo apt install default-jdk`.

 ## Development Environment (IDE)

 As was already noted, we need a development environment (IDE – Integrated Development Environment) to program.
 The IDE is a program editor, where we write program code and execute it, discover our mistakes, correct them and start the program again.
--	Suitable for Java programming are the IntelliJ IDEA, Eclipse, and NetBeans environments.
+-	Suitable environments for Java programming are the IntelliJ IDEA, Eclipse, and NetBeans.

 ## Installing IntelliJ IDEA

 Let us start installing the **integrated environment** **IntelliJ IDEA Community** (version 2021, current as of September 2021).
 **The community version** of IntelliJ IDEA is **free distributed** by JetBrains and can be downloaded from this link: [https://jetbrains.com/idea/download](https://www.jetbrains.com/idea/download).
 The following paragraphs contain a detailed description of the **steps needed to install IntelliJ IDEA** (version Community 2021).
 After we download and run the installation file, appear the following screen: